istio/istio.io/content/en/docs/reference/glossary/identity.md

 Each identity Istio assigns is understood throughout the mesh and you can use it to enable mutual authentication and enforce policies.

-An identity contains a substring identifying the mesh that created it.
-For example in `spiffe://mytrustdomain.com/ns/default/sa/myname` the substring identifying the mesh is: `mytrustdomain.com`.
-We call this substring the trust domain of the mesh.
-Every Istio mesh has a globally unique trust domain used to create identity names.
+An identity contains a [trust domain](/docs/reference/glossary/#trust-domain) identifying the mesh that created it.